rurban/libu8ident/README.md

 -------------

-All utf8 identifiers and literals are parsed and stored as normalized NFKC variants (as in Python 3), which prevents from various TR31, TR36 and TR39 unicode confusable and spoofing security problems with identifiers.
+All utf8 identifiers and literals are parsed and stored as normalized NFC variants (unlike Python 3), which prevents from various TR31, TR36 and TR39 unicode confusable and spoofing security problems with identifiers.
 See http://www.unicode.org/reports/tr31/, http://www.unicode.org/reports/tr36/ and http://www.unicode.org/reports/tr39
-Optionally we also support the NFC, NFKD and NFD methods.
+Optionally we also support the NFKC, NFKD and NFD methods.

+For example with NFKC the following two characters would be equal:
+ℌ => H, Ⅸ => IX, ℯ => e, ℨ => Z (and not 3), ⒛ => 20, µ (Math) => μ (Greek) ...
+Under NFC only glyphs looking the same, but varying the underlying combining marks would be equal: Such as Café == Café.

 Mixed Scripts
 -------------